This PDF is the current document as it appeared on Public Inspection on 02/19/2013 at 8:45 am.

 d.
 OAC 3745-31-04 (“Applications”) is being expanded to require PTIO applications.

 e.
 OAC 3745-31-05 (“Criteria for decision by the director”) is being expanded to require PTIOs to contain the Best Available Technology (BAT), which is a previously SIP-approved requirement.
 Certain terms from the rescinded OAC 3745-35, such as conditional permits, are being incorporated into the new PTIO rules.
-Per Ohio's request in its July 18, 2008 submittal, we are not presently approving the provision that exempts sources with the potential to emit less than 10 tons per year from the BAT requirement.
+Per Ohio's request in its July 18, 2008, submittal, we are not taking action on the provision that exempts sources with the potential to emit less than 10 tons per year from the BAT requirement.
+This provision will not be part of the SIP.

 g.
 OAC 3745-31-07 (“Revocation”) is being expanded to cover termination, expiration, renewal, revision, and transfer.